Gilbert K.

-Gilbert K. is an elder resident at Menlo Family Apartments, as well as a father to three children and grandfather to two grandchildren.
-Working as a teacher (for elementary, middle, and high school) in Korea during the 1970s, he has seen firsthand how the country has developed and advanced over the years.
-He came to America 20 years ago at the behest of his family members, and he now spends his days playing tennis, reading books, traveling and spending time with his family.
+Gilbert is an elder resident of the Menlo Family Apartments.
+He is a father of three children and a grandfather of two grandchildren.
+Working as a teacher (for elementary, middle, and high school) in Korea during the 1970s, he saw firsthand how the country developed and advanced over the years.
+He came to America some 20 years ago at the behest of his family members, and he now spends his days playing tennis, reading books, traveling, and spending time with his family.

 Where is your hometown? (고향이 어디입니까?)

-I was originally born in Nagoya, Japan in 1944, but I moved with my parents to Kyungbok Yungduk (경북영덕) in Korea, which is a small town near Pohang and Daegu.
+I was born in Nagoya, Japan, in 1944, but I moved with my parents to Kyungbok Yungduk (경북영덕) in Korea, which is a small town near Pohang and Daegu.
 I spent the next 30 years in Korea working as a teacher and moved to America when I was around 60.
-I also spent some time in the Marines, and I moved around a lot during that time as well.
+I also spent some time in the Marines and moved around a lot during that time.
 As a result, I don’t have very strong ideas, nor any particular feelings about one certain place that I might consider a hometown.

 I have some memories of being in Japan, but they aren’t really significant.
-Also, while America’s large surface area means there are clear distinctions between the different cultures between, say the East and West Coasts, Korea is very small, so it’s kind of the same wherever you go.
+Also, while America’s large surface area means there are clear distinctions between the different cultures, like the East and West Coasts, Korea is very small, so it’s kind of the same wherever you go.
 There aren’t really special characteristics between towns in Korea, so that’s why I don’t have much to say about my hometown or where I’m from.

 Did you experience racism/discrimination in Japan as a Korean? (한국인으로서 일본에서 인종차별을 경험하셨습니까?)

 I was very young when I lived in Japan, so I don’t really have any particular memories of living there.
 However, I was teased when I was in elementary school by the other Korean kids.
 I understood Korean very well, but I wasn’t too good at speaking it, so the children would make fun of me and say that I was actually a Japanese person.
-But as I got older, I didn’t get such discrimination at all.
+But as I got older, I didn’t experience such discrimination.

 Do you live or work in Koreatown? (한인타운에서 사시거나 일을하시나요?)

-I live in Koreatown and have lived here since being invited by my family 19 years ago.
-I’m retired now, but before I was a teacher in Korea.
-I taught elementary, middle, and high school students, so I’ve taught pretty much every subject before.
-Most of my students might be in their 40s and 50s now, but they don’t really contact me.
+I live in Koreatown and have lived here since my family invited me 19 years ago.
+I’m retired now, but before that, I was a teacher in Korea.
+I taught elementary, middle, and high school students, so I’ve taught pretty much every subject.
+Most of my students must be in their 40s and 50s now, but they don’t really contact me.

 The most memorable experience I had while teaching was during the 1970s in Korea.
-During this time, Korea’s economy was very bad and everyone was quite poor, so I remember there were many students that could not afford to come to school.
-Some students were not well taken care of by their parents because they did not have money, and some didn’t have parents at all.
+During this time, Korea’s economy was very bad and everyone was quite poor, so I remember there were many students who could not afford to come to school.
+Some students were not well cared for by their parents because their parents didn't have money, and some didn’t have parents at all.
 There were lots of kids like that in the countryside, and I felt bad for them as a teacher.
-Of course, there were some kids who didn’t come to school just because they didn’t want to.
+Of course, some kids didn’t come to school because they just didn’t want to.
 Then I would have to go to their homes and scold them about the importance of education.
 But that was a really profound experience during my teaching career.

 What are your thoughts on Koreatown? (한인타운에대해 어떻게 생각하십니까?)

-I think that it is a nice and comfortable place to live.
+I think it is a nice, comfortable place to live.
 The hospital and the grocery store are nearby, so it’s very convenient.
 It’s nice to live here in that sense.
 It’s like a Korean village that exists within America.

 What is your favorite place in Koreatown? (한인타운에서 가장 좋아하시는 장소는 어디입니까?)